sage-code/eve/manual/composite.md

 Exception is interrupting the current logical flow and jump to the recover region in current section or parent section.
 In EVE all exceptions are considered errors.

-The exception is a variable of type Object that is created when exception is raised and is available in the recover block.
+The exception is a variable of type @Object that is created when exception is raised and is available in the recover block.
 System variable #Error contains several members that are fill-in by the EVE program when exception is created:
 ```
 ** system global exception type
-alias Exception: Object {
+alias Exception: @Object {
-        Integer: code
+        @integer: code
-       ,String : message
+       ,@string : message
-       ,String : method_name
+       ,@string : method_name
-       ,String : module_name
+       ,@string : module_name
-       ,String : line_number
+       ,@string : line_number
       };

 ** global variable for last error